 Danish and Norwegian numerals from fifty to ninety are also different from each other.
 The Danish numeral system relies on a 'base 20' system, while the Norwegian one is constructed with compound words made of tens.

-A 'base 20' numeral system relies on groupings by twenties, where a decimal numeral system is based on groups of ten.
+A 'base 20' numeral system relies on groupings by twenties, whereas a decimal numeral system is based on groups of ten.
 For example, a Dane would say « halvtreds » (literally: “half of the 3rd twenty”) when speaking about the number fifty whereas Norwegians would say « femti » (literally: “five ten”).

 Another interesting thing to note about the relationship between Norwegian and Danish vocabulary is that Norwegians often perceive Danish words like “biograf” (cinema) and “måske” (maybe) as archaic.
 Danes, however, perceive the Norwegian variants “kino” (cinema) and “kjanske” (maybe) as archaic.

-Thus, the differences in Danish and Norwegian vocabulary are highly political and mirror the political issues that took place in the 19th century and in more modern times, where Norway wanted to free itself from Danish influence.
+Thus, the differences in Danish and Norwegian vocabulary are highly political and mirror the political issues that took place in the 19th century and in more modern times, when Norway wanted to free itself from Danish influence.

 Even though the Danish and Norwegian languages have their differences, their written language is pretty much the same.